-It is important that your shares are represented at this meeting, whether or not you attend the annual meeting virtually and regardless of the number of shares you own.
+It is important that your shares are represented at this meeting, whether or not you attend the annual meeting and regardless of the number of shares you own.
 To make sure your shares are represented, we urge you to vote online, by phone or to mail your completed proxy card.
-You will be able to vote electronically and submit questions during the annual meeting only if you register to attend the annual meeting.
+This will not prevent you from voting in person at the annual meeting but will assure that your vote is counted if you are unable to attend the annual meeting for any reason.